DonorPress/donor-press/readme.txt

 If this plugin starts to take off, I'll develop out better setup tutorials and videos.
 I would suggest playing with the setup.
 There is a "backup" and "nuke" function in the setup.
 So feel free to test it out.

+= I'm having trouble uploading a file =
+The plugin might not have proper permissions.
+You may need to created a "upload" folder and give it chmod 777 permissions.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Screenshots are stored in the /assets directory.